patshaughnessy/patshaughnessy.github.io/posts/2019-10-07-how-rust-makes-error-handling-part-of-thelanguage.markdown

 But I wonder: Do Spanish speakers have trouble learning English when it comes to fingers vs. toes?
 Do they ever say finger when they mean toe?
 The problem is not just learning a new word.
 You have to learn the meaning behind the word.
-The problem is English has a concept, a distinction, that Spanish doesn’t.
+English has a concept, a distinction, that Spanish doesn’t.

 Back to computer programming, the “words” we use in programming languages aren’t only syntax tokens like if, else, let, etc. They are the values that we pass around in our programs.
-And those values have types, even for loosely, dynamically types languages like Ruby.
+And those values have types, even for loosely, dynamically typed languages like Ruby.

 Aside from whatever formal definition Computer Science has for types, I simply think of a value’s type as it’s meaning or purpose.
 To understand what role a value plays in your program, you need to understand the concept behind its type.
-Just like the words finger and toe represent certain anatomical concepts in English, types like <span class="code">Result<T, E></span> or <span class="code">Option<T></span> represent programming concepts in Rust - concepts that foreigners need to learn for the first time.
+Just like the words finger and toe represent certain anatomical concepts in English, types like <span class="code">Result&lt;T, E></span> or <span class="code">Option&lt;T></span> represent programming concepts in Rust - concepts that foreigners need to learn for the first time.

 <p></p>